j-berg-au/BOUNDLESS/content/Notes.md

 ##### Specific Enemies?
 ##### Nemeses
 - Aim to make 12 in the long run, start with 3
+- Not all Nemesis are built the same.
+	- Some might be fast, they take one turn per PC
+	- Some might be slow, they only take one, devestating turn per round
+	- Some might be in between, two or three turns
+	- VARIETY IS IMPORTANT
+	- Maybe include in each Nemesis a suggested interesting battlefield
 - Make an "Arch Nemesis" Amplifier that ups difficulty
 - Give Nemeses suggested loot
 - Add "voice lines" for each ability.
 Add a description at the top for GMs to read off if they wish.
 - Nemesis that trades HP for Aegis.
 - Nemesis that gets more powerful each round
 - Vampire
 	- Blood Magic
 - Demon
 	- FIREEEEE
 - False God
 - Blade guy
 - Dragon
 ##### Amplifiers
 - Weakspots.
 Hit a predetermined number on an attack roll and deal flat bonus damage.
 Can impose +1 Bane to move your result 1 up or down.
 Maybe the GM gives a range that this number lies in.
 - Vampiric